“Let us hold fast the confession of our hope without wavering, for he who promised is faithful.”

-Further, if Acts is doctrine to teach and required for church planting, we must all speak a foreign language and have a flame above our head when we’re saved (see Acts 2:1-8).
+Further, if Acts is doctrine to teach and required for church planting, we must all speak a foreign language and have a flame above our heads when we’re saved (see Acts 2:1-8).
 However, Paul informed the Corinthians, “Not everyone speaks in tongues, do they?”
 (See 1 Corinthians 12:30).

 Do you see it, friend?
 Acts isn’t doctrine.
 Sure, we can glean from it, but we have tons of doctrine after this book; after maturity in Christ came to life in the minds, actions, and attitudes of countless Christians.
 We’re all learning and growing, the early church did too.

 Therefore, fasting isn’t doctrine for Christians.
 If you want to fast, fast.
 That’s your prerogative and you’re free.
 But if you’re believing you’ll have a “banner year” because you’re starving yourself, friend, no. God is better to you than that.
-God doesn’t answer your prayers more efficiently because you’re hungry.
+God doesn’t answer your prayers “better” because you’re hungry.
 If that were the case then every time we have a need let’s just not eat until our situation changes.
 Eat.
 It might give you a healthier viewpoint because your blood sugar isn’t low, therefore impacting your brain.

 So today, my friends, know this: Ignore the demons, eat a sandwich, and focus on Jesus.
 If you’re having a problem with demons, you’ll be surprised at how they go away when you pay them no mind.
 As for fasting from food, social media, sex, sugar–whatever–God doesn’t change His mind because you’re giving stuff up temporarily.
 He loves you and doesn’t barter His love by way of abstaining from what you enjoy.
 Instead, it’s God who showed His love for you, by giving up His Son.